 Continue reading “14 Pin & 15 Pin D Connectors on VGA Cables”

-This post describes: How the cooling fan on an NVIDIA GeForce GTS240 PC display adapter was lubricated to silence it when it became noisy.
+This post describes: My success at cooling fan lubrication on an NVIDIA GeForce GTS240 PC display adapter to silence it when it became noisy.

 The following post will describe how to turn Windows 10 Fast Startup OFF or ON.
 I usually turn it off on my PCs because I’ve had startup problems as described in the following sections.